thi-ng/umbrella/README.md

 Once more, **this project is NOT a framework**, provides no turn-key, one-size-fits-all approach and instead encourages a mix & match philosophy for various key aspects of application design (in & outside the browser).
-Customization points are provided wherever possible and usually only expect certain interfaces/type signatures rather than concrete implementations.
+Customization points are provided wherever useful and usually only expect certain interfaces/type signatures rather than hard-coded concrete implementations.

 All packages: